-Learn about adding, editing & deleting categories in WordPress in this tutorial.
+Learn how to set up categories in WordPress in this step-by-step tutorial.

 Using WordPress Post Categories

-Default WordPress post web addresses are not very search engine friendly.
+By default, WordPress post URLs are not really search engine friendly.
 In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a web address that looks like this:

-You can have the post URL display like this:
+You can have the post URL look like this:

-If you have not configured your permalinks yet, then do so first before configuring your categories.
+If you have not configured your permalinks yet, then do so now before configuring your post categories.

 Step 2: Create A List Of Topics

-Keeping your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.
+Maintaining content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.

-The first step, then, is to carefully plan what kind of broad “topics” you will be publishing on your website or blog.
-These can be topics related to your niche, your services or products, your industry, etc.
+We recommend, therefore, planning what kind of broad “topics” you will publish on your website.
+These can be topics related to your specific niche, your services or products, your industry, etc.

-When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
-This is important in terms of establishing your business as an “authority” that online visitors will want to come back repeatedly to and/or refer to others.
+When creating a list of topics, include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your web site as an online authority that visitors will want to come back repeatedly to and/or refer other people to.

-Let’s say, for example, that you would like to start a site to promote your marriage celebrant business.
+Let’s say, for example, that you want to start a site to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:

 - Marriage Celebrant FAQs